 External Environment

-The external environment constitutes factors and forces which are external to the business and on which the marketer has little or no control.
+The external environment constitutes factors and forces which are external to the business and over which the marketer has little or no control.
 The external environment is of two types:

 - Micro marketing environment